rootstrap/react-native-base/README.md

 Schemes are a great way to manage multiple envs in TestFlight.

-Fortunately the base already comes with the schemes you will probably need to get to production: `ReactNativeBase-Develop`, `ReactNativeBase-Staging` and `ReactNativeBase` which is for production use.
+Fortunately the base already comes with the schemes you will probably need to get to production: `ReactNativeBase-Develop`, `ReactNativeBase-QA`, `ReactNativeBase-Staging` and `ReactNativeBase` which is for production use.

 Each build target has its respective scheme already set up, they all have the same name as the build target except for the production one, that one is called `ReactNativeBase-Prod`.
 This leaves `ReactNativeBase` scheme free of an env setup just in case you don't want to use build targets.